What we do

 We support emergency responses, both in New Zealand and overseas, with goods such as tarpaulins, water containers, tools and shelter kits.
 We maintain a number of warehouses within New Zealand with the largest located close to the Auckland airport.
 This location, together with our excellent logistics team, ensures we can dispatch equipment and relief supplies quickly.
 During disasters, the supplies are sent for immediate distribution by Pacific Red Cross societies.

-The IT and Telecommunications Emergency Response Unit (ERU)New Zealand Red Cross maintain an Information Technology and Telecommunications Emergency Response Unit , which is one of five teams globally.
+The IT and Telecommunications Emergency Response Unit (ERU)New Zealand Red Cross maintains an Information Technology and Telecommunications Emergency Response Unit, which is one of five teams globally.
 This specialist team travels to disaster-affected areas, to restore IT and telecommunication systems, as a first-responder.
 This means that teams coming in afterwards are able to communicate properly and coordinate their efforts and logistics.
 The Emergency Response Unit team travelled to Nepal in 2015 after the devastating earthquake there, setting up satellite communications and VHF radio.

 Safe water supplies